 - Fine art

-Alongside your creativity, it also indicates critical thinking and analytical skills since you have the ability to see things from multiple perspectives.
+Alongside your creativity, it also indicates critical thinking and analytical skills since you can see things from multiple perspectives.

 Performing arts is another form of creativity.
 This involves physical, creative activities where you perform on stage in front of an audience.